Table of Contents

 7.1 Select & / Judge Tools (products)

 Test the features.
 Evaluate performance.
-Take the time to read user reviews.
+Read reviews by users.
 Think about ethics.
 Data privacy is important.
 Begin modestly.
 Try it out.
 Observe the outcomes.
 Not all tools are suitable.
-Always keep in mind what is artificial intelligence and how it works before fully integrating any AI solution into your workflow.
+Remember that before adopting any AI solution, it is always best to know What Is Artificial Intelligence and understand how it can be made to work within your workflow.

 7.2 Common challenges: privacy, bias, scams